ReeseWang/ruoxi.wang/diskless-linux-cluster.md

 # arch-chroot /mnt/root mkinitcpio -p linux
 ```

-Note: You should not replace `net` hook with `net_nfs4` provided by `mkinitcpio-nfs4-hooks` because at the time of writing (Linux 5.5.13), OverlayFS don't play along well with NFSv4's ACL.
+Note: You should not replace the `net` hook with `net_nfs4` provided by `mkinitcpio-nfs4-hooks` because, at the time of writing (Linux 5.5.13), OverlayFS don't play along well with NFSv4's ACL.
 (See [this post](https://blog.fai-project.org/posts/overlayfs/))

 ### Test if everything works

 Now the server is configured to the point where clients can finish the boot process.
 Connect a client and the server to the same Ethernet switch.
 Before trying to boot a client machine, make sure PXE boot is supported and enabled in its BIOS.

-If you aren't able to hook a monitor to your client machine, you can do these thing to help determining which boot stage it can reach.
+If you aren't able to hook a monitor to your client machine, you can do these thing to help to determine which boot stage it can reach.

 * If you installed `openssh` and enabled `sshd.service` in clients' root, try to SSH into it.
 If the login is successful, we know the client machine boots successfully.
 * Run `showmount` on the server.
-If you can see client's IP address, the NFS is successfully mounted.
+If you can see the client's IP address, the NFS is successfully mounted.
 * Ping the client's IP address.
 If the client replies, its network configuration is successful.
 * Check `dnsmasq`'s log with `journalctl -eu dnsmasq`.
 If you see `sent /srv/root/boot/initramfs-linux-fallback.img to xx.xx.xx.xx` in it, the client's boot loader is executed correctly.

 ### Give clients their own `/etc` directories

 We installed `etckeeper` in the `pacstrap` step.
-It automatically track changes in `/srv/root/etc` with `git`, for example, when installing packages with `pacman`.
+It automatically tracks changes in `/srv/root/etc` with `git`, for example, when installing packages with `pacman`.

 First do some initialization for `etckeeper`: